albbaous/GWAS_AssocTest/README.md

 - input the `.txt` file created by `manhattan_plot_FDR.r`
 - set it to `GRCH38 High Coverage`
 - get D and r2 stats - saved here as `d_ldsnps.txt` and `r2_inlds.txt`
+- can also print the significant snps for the main 4 signals using 'ld_sigsnps.R'